ajaykumar4127/phd2mm/README.md

    Icons<br>
    Loading Screen<br>
    Other<br>
+   Reticle<br>
+   Scope and Sights<br>
    Ship<br>
    Title<br>
   </details>

   Weapon Audio and Weapon Skin </br>
    -Every non-Stratagem Weapon, including Grenades.
-Also including Other if it isn't listed in the app.
+Also "Other" if you aren't sure or its missing in the app.
 </details>